QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 #.
 Loop over each :math:`C_{ij}` by the row first (i.e. the ``i`` index) and use a ``for`` loop for the inner product
 #.
 Loop over each :math:`C_{ij}` by the column first (i.e. the ``j`` index) and use a ``for`` loop for the inner product
 #.
 Do the same but use the ``dot`` product instead of the sum.
 #.
-Choose your best implementation of these, and then for matrices of a few different sizes ``N=10``, ``N=1000``, etc. and compare the ratio of performance of your best implementation to the one built into Julia (actually, the BLAS library above).
+Choose your best implementation of these, and then for matrices of a few different sizes ``N=10``, ``N=1000``, etc. and compare the ratio of performance of your best implementation to the built in BLAS library.

 A few more hints: